weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 <CodeQueryAggregate1 />

 And you can also use the `Aggregate` function with filters, just as you saw with the `Get` function earlier.
-The below query for example will return the number of **Question** objects containing the word "xx".
+The below query for example will return the number of **Question** objects with the category "ANIMALS".

 import CodeQueryAggregate2 from '/_includes/code/quickstart.query.aggregate.2.mdx'